mparkcode/chicken_cha_cha/README.md

 Background images and sound effects are also used in the game to enhance the childlike feeling of the app.

 User requirements are met in the following ways:
-* Players can choose the type of game to play at the start of the game (single or multiple)
+* Players can choose the type of game to play at the start of the game (single or multiple).
-* In single player games the player can choose type of game and difficulty level
+* In single player games the player can choose what type of game they want to play, and difficulty level.
+* Single player options are:
+    * A click challenge where the player must move around the board within a certain amount of clicks.
+    * A time challenge where the player must move around the board before the time runs out.
-* In multiplayer games players can input their names through prompt boxes
+* In multiplayer games players can input their names through prompt boxes.
-* When a player wins in a multi player game a modal appears congratulating the player by name, the modal also contains a new game button
+* When a player wins in a multi player game a modal appears congratulating the player by name, the modal also contains a new game button.
-* When a player wins or loses a single player game a modal appears with an appropriate message and a new game button
+* When a player wins or loses a single player game a modal appears with an appropriate message and a new game button.
-* sound controls are available to mute/unmute music and effects
+* sound controls are available to mute/unmute music and effects.
-* A player can view the rules on how to play at any time
+* A player can view the rules on how to play at any time.
-* a player can start a new game at any time
+* A player can start a new game at any time.
-* Information partaining to lives is on screen during multiplayer games
+* Information partaining to lives is on screen during multiplayer games.
-* Information partaining to time left or clicks left during single player games is available on screen
+* Information partaining to time left or clicks left during single player games is available on screen.

 ### Wireframing